grafana/writers-toolkit/docs/sources/review/run-a-local-webserver/index.md

 ### Example: Rebuild failed due to shortcode

-In this example, the rebuild fails becuase the file `contribute-documentation/_index.md` is missing a closing shortcode for `{{% /admonition %}}` on line 152.
+In this example, the rebuild fails because the file `contribute-documentation/_index.md` is missing a closing shortcode for `{{% /admonition %}}` on line 152.

 ```
 ERROR Rebuild failed: assemble: "/hugo/content/docs/writers-toolkit/contribute-documentation/_index.md:152:1": failed to extract shortcode: shortcode "admonition" must be closed or self-closed